 You’ll find yourself sexually attracted to others, and you should explore your sexual desires safely and comfortably.
 Once you’re sexually active, you should get tested regularly for STIs, consider your birth control options, and visit a gynecologist for pelvic exams.

-We’ve covered pregnancy and postpartum with the help of doula and lactation specialist Yael Borensztein, so check out our condensed guide covering everything you or your partner can expect during pregnancy and after birth here.
+Once you've had your first period, your body is primed to become pregnant, although we support everyone with a vagina who chooses to have children or not!
+We’ve covered pregnancy and postpartum with the help of doula and lactation specialist Yael Borensztein (she/her), so check out our condensed guide covering everything you or your partner can expect during pregnancy and after birth here.

 Age: Late 30s to 40s

 Duration: A few months to 12 years (although on average, 3 to 6 years)

 Perimenopause is the interim time leading up to menopause; your body begins to produce estrogen at uneven rates—sometimes more, sometimes less.
 Although it is the longest of the three phases, perimenopause is perhaps the most misunderstood.
 It’s a process that may start, stop, and start up again so it can last as short as a few months but up to twelve years before you reach menopause.
 Basically, perimenopause is impossible to predict.

 Often referred to as the “second puberty,” perimenopause mirrors adolescent puberty with common symptoms like irregular periods, breast tenderness, and hormonal mood shifts.
 Your body is going through a lot of changes all at once, once again.
 Be warned—it looks like a very long list of symptoms, but it won't happen all at once, and it affects everyone differently.